 In the Mediterranean, Malta is one of the smallest countries.
 The country consists of four islands.
 Comino is the most peaceful island and almost uninhabited, but it is a beautiful place for water sports enthusiasts.
 Because the island has an isolated location, it was in the past a residence of pirates and smugglers.
 If you want to discover the beauty of nature this is the place to be, there are no cars allowed, and there is only one hotel.
 Also, it is a refuge for birds that can live in peace.
 During your sailing holiday in Malta, it is indeed worthwhile to visit Comino.
 Cominotto seems in many ways on the island of Comino, and this is also an uninhabited island with many quiet nature reserves.

 Then you still have the island of Gozo; this is a relatively quiet island.
-To Gozo, especially tourists come for their peace, culture, and nature.
+To Gozo, mostly tourists come for their peace, culture, and nature.
 Approximately 32,000 people live in an area of 67 km².
 It is known for its incredibly beautiful temples, which are also one of the oldest in the world.
 When you want to go diving, this is an ideal location during your sailing holiday in Malta.
 With lots of beaches and clear blue sea, this is one of the most beautiful destinations for practicing water sports.

 The tourist Malta